Cxbx-Reloaded/Cxbx-Reloaded/README.md

     * *Optional, only needed for USB pass-through of original Xbox and Steel Battalion controllers.*

 ### Wine
 **Please use the latest stable release version of Wine.
-If it does not work for you, then roll back to Wine 7.0 which is the last known working version.**
+If it does not work for you, then roll back to Wine 7.0 which is the last known working version.**<br/>
 **There also exists this known [issue](https://github.com/Cxbx-Reloaded/Cxbx-Reloaded/issues/2314) which currently prevents savings in some games with the most recent Wine 6.8 and later versions.**
   * Winetricks
     * `vcrun2019`